astroprofsmith/intromodern.github.io/_sources/c4lorentztrans.md

 c) How for did the second observer see the events displace?

-7) A scalar quantity in relativity is one whose value does not change when Lorentz Transformation Introduction to Special Relativity the Lorentz transformation is applied to it.
+5) A scalar quantity in relativity is one whose value does not change when Lorentz Transformation Introduction to Special Relativity the Lorentz transformation is applied to it.

-a) Show that the size of the displacement 4-vector is a scalar quantity.
+6) Show that the size of the displacement 4-vector is a scalar quantity.

-b) Show that the time interval measured in the rest frame of two events, $dt_O$, is a scalar quantity.
+b) Show that the time interval measured in the rest frame of two events, $dt_0$, is a scalar quantity.

-8) Two observers are watching two events taking place are traveling at relative speed $\beta_R = 0.9950$.
+7) Two observers are watching two events taking place are traveling at relative speed $\beta_R = 0.9950$.
 The first observer manages to measure a time interval of $6.00$ ns, but does not measure the displacement $dx$.
 The second observer manages to measure a